mokunet

 Built on open international standards.

 Mokunet does not invent its own vocabulary for governance, records, or supply chains.
-It composes established international standards so that what a district measures is comparable, auditable, and portable beyond the platform.
-Community goals (ISO 37101) frame lifecycle projects (ISO 14040) whose records are governed for integrity (ISO 15489-1), while GS1 carries traceability across facilities — together driving measurable district outcomes.
+It builds on established international standards, so that what a district measures is comparable, accountable, and portable beyond the platform.
+A community's goals (ISO 37101) frame its projects (ISO 14040), whose records are kept trustworthy (ISO 15489-1), while GS1 traces products across facilities — together turning intentions into measurable outcomes for a moku.

 Back to LearnHow IDS works in practice